 Christmas crackers are traditional decoration for the Christmas meal, served in the afternoon on Christmas Day.

-Let’s get to the Christmas around the world lesson plans and activities!
+Now that we’ve covered family tradition for Christmas, let’s get to the Christmas around the world lesson plans and activities!

 13 Christmas Around the World Lesson Plans and Activities